davidmiheev/GalaxyWitness/README.md

     $ python -m galaxywitness

 In runtime the program will request you to enter a number of processes for parallel computation.
-If you are using Linux you can type value > 1 (for example number of cores, <code>nproc</code>).
-If your machine doesn't run on Linux type 1.
+If you are using Linux, type value >= 1 (for example number of cores, <code>nproc</code>).
+If your machine doesn't run on Linux always type 1.

 If you want to finish a work with package and deactivate virtual environment just type: